jbjardine/IN53xx_workflow_DLL_x64/README.md

 // Sweep power and capture RSSI, then apply settings UHF_CalibrateByTag(calibEpc, 5, 30, 1, 5, 3, 8000, 3, 1, &res);
 ```
+Note: calibration filters EPC in software (no hardware mask) to avoid
+`SetPowerDbm` being rejected by some firmwares while a mask is active.

 Calibrated reads (use saved profile):
 ```c